Chia-vie/mockingpy/README.md

 # mockingpy

+Written by Christine Ackerl, based on work by Alina Boecker

 Create galaxy mock spectra (and more) using Python.

 This package is currently under development and will be updated continuously.